boldbi/bold-bi-docs/docs/working-with-data-sources/creating-a-new-data-source.md

 ---
 # Working with Data Sources

-This section will explains on how to create a new data source and fetch the data from it.
+This section explains how to create a new data source and fetch data from it.

 ## Creating a New Data Source

-To bind data to a widget, minimum of one data source is required.
-Follow these steps to create a data source,
+To bind data to a widget, a minimum of one data source is required.
+Follow these steps to create a data source:

-1. Click `Data Source` button in the configuration panel.
-The data panel opens.
+1. Click the `Data Source` button in the configuration panel.
+The data panel will open.

    ![Data button](/static/assets/working-with-datasource/images/databutton.png)